 Next lesson is the need to provide personalized (tailored) feedback: show progress towards target, adjust target, motivate, suggest actions, provide real time information.
-Facilitating navigation through information that user needs is also found important, for example by offering a user to search information by alternative interaction modalities such as speech input.
+In addition, fun element has to be integrated in user interface to make interaction with the coach more playful.
+Users get bored by same messages and standard feedback.
+Variety in output modalities can facilitate this by providing user the choice to set the feedback presentation mode him/herself: testbased / virtual human and speech / light, etc. Facilitating navigation through information that user needs is also found important, for example by offering a user to search information by alternative interaction modalities such as speech input.
 However, the coach should not talk to the user when the head phone is unplugged.
 Therefore, a context-sensitive smart sensors technology is needed to enable this feature.

-Online coaching also needs to be better integrated with offline feedback to stimulate the participation and commitment of the user to a lifestyle intervention [30].
-Combining realtime usage behavior data with personalized virtual coaching and timely persuasive feedback can contribute to higher engagement and better uptake of lifestyle change support system by patients as well as healthcare professionals.
+Online coaching also needs to be better integrated with offline feedback to stimulate the participation and commitment of the user to a lifestyle change support program [41].
+Combining real-time usage behavior data with personalized virtual coaching and timely persuasive feedback can contribute to higher engagement and better uptake of lifestyle change support system by patients as well as healthcare professionals.